Fast Track Cities London

 Fast Track Cities London was established in January 2018 when the Mayor of London signed the Paris Declaration on Fast-Track Cities, committing the capital to ending new HIV transmissions by 2030.
 The initiative is an NHS-hosted partnership between the Mayor of London, NHS England, UK Health Security Agency, and London Councils, with strategic coordination provided by Transformation Partners in Health and Care.

-Since its inception, Fast Track Cities has distributed over £6 million in NHS England funding to HIV voluntary sector organizations.
+Since its inception, Fast Track Cities has distributed over £6 million in NHS England funding to HIV voluntary sector organisations.
 The initiative operates through periodic competitive grant rounds rather than continuous open applications, focusing on achieving three “zero” goals: zero new HIV infections, zero preventable deaths, and zero stigma.
-Major funding rounds have included the £3 million HIV Improvement Fund (2019-2022, 12 grants awarded), the £800,000 “Getting to Zero” peer support collaborative (2023, 8 initiatives funded), and ongoing specialist grants for housing, immigration, and regional services.
+Major funding rounds have included the £3 million HIV Improvement Fund (2019-2022, 12 grants awarded to 13 projects involving 22 charities and 9 NHS Trusts), the £800,000 “Getting to Zero” peer support collaborative (2023, 8 initiatives funded involving 11 charities), and ongoing specialist grants for housing, immigration, and regional services.

 Funding Priorities